d3nd3/soflinux/README.md

 TLDR launch line:

 `LD_LIBRARY_PATH=. ./sof-bin +set gl_driver /usr/lib/i386-linux-gnu/libGL.so.1 +set console 1 +set menu_key xxxx-xxxx-xxxx-xxxx-xxxx +set vid_fullscreen 0 +set gl_finish 1 +set version 1.07fx86F +set protocol 33 +set no_won 1 +set developer 7`
-## Motivation
-Currently the sof linux version `1.06a` does not allow you to join servers that are not equal to it.
-I love the idea of running SoF on linux without using wine because it makes the installation process more straightforward.

 ## Obstacles
 During the journey of attempting to run SoF linux version on recent kernels/debian/ubuntu, I ran into many problems.
 * Audio not working